eastebry/ncurses-dungeon/README.md

 <details>
     <summary>Solution</summary>
-    Running `strings` on the binary will reveal multiple text clues, along with one veyr long string.
+    Running `strings` on the binary will reveal multiple text clues, along with one very long string.

     ```
     > strings -n30 level1